fbpx

 Causeway Coast

 There are multiple ways visitors can experience the magic of the Causeway Coast.
-Many simply choose to visit a section of the route on day trips from Belfast.
+While many visitors simply choose to visit a section of the route on day trips from Belfast, the best way to truly take in the beauty of the Causeway Coast is to travel along the whole route.

 Massive stone Norman castle on an islet